hustcer/nushell.github.io/.ebook-pub/commands/default.md

 ## Parameters

-- `default value`: the value to use as a default
+- `default value`: The value to use as a default.
-- `column name`: the name of the column
+- `column name`: The name of the column.

 ## Input/output types: